 What is infection control?

-If you’d like to have question about our infection control protocol, please contact us via email.
+As you can see, we take your health and safety very seriously.
+After all, by protecting you from cross contamination we also protect ourselves.
+If you have questions about our infection control protocol please contact us via email.
 We will be happy to provide you with a copy of our office infection control protocol upon request.